top of page

 She graduated with honors from Columbus State University with her bachelor’s degree as a registered nurse in 2004 and started her career working in the emergency department and cardiac cath lab of a local hospital.
 In August 2005, her career would take a different turn due to a tragic family accident when her 16 yo brother sustained a mortal head injury.

 During her 4 years working as a registered nurse, she took travel nurse assignments at places like Yale New Haven Emergency Department in New Haven, CT where her eyes were opened to true inner city trauma hospital work.
 This work made her realize that she wanted to provide a higher level of care to her patients.
-She entered the Family Nurse Practitioner Program at Georgia State University in Atlanta, GA the fall of 2006 and graduated with honors in the Spring of 2008.
+She entered the Family Nurse Practitioner Program at Georgia State University in Atlanta, GA the fall of 2006 and graduated with honors in the spring of 2008.

 Her first job out of NP school was at a family practice under the mentorship of Dr. Woody Jones, at Emory Clark-Holder clinic in West Point, GA.
 She admired how he connected with the community with his humor, down-to-earth attitude, kindness, care, and commitment.
-While conversing with one another over lunch hours, she and Dr.
+While conversing with one another over lunch hours, she and Dr. Jones would often talk of their future dreams to move out west.
+Katie voiced her love of Montana which began after reading the book, The Horse Whisperer by Nicholas Evans.

 After 4 years in family practice alongside Dr. Jones, she left Emory Clinic to seek full time employment back in the emergency department where her career in nursing had initially begun.
 This change offered better life balance after the birth of her son, Carson in 2012.